xvxx/hatter/README.md

 <b class='test'>Testing 1 2 3 4 </b>
 ```

-You can also install Hatter with a REPL:
+You can also install Hatter with a readline-powered REPL:

     cargo install hatter --features repl